jac377/startup/README.md

 -----------------------------------------------------
 ## **What I have learned so far**
+**2/23/2023** - JavaScript has a different way of creating Objects and Classe.
+I won't put everything I learned since I think it will be better to see the website for the instructions of this class.

+Now, I was able to work on my project, and I finished the HTML and CSS.
+Although the program works, I would like to go back and see if I can organize the code even better.
+I have learned how to use Bootstrap.
+Using this tool reduced the time to have to create every single element.
+Moreoever, I was able to understand how to divide the website in different sections and division, that way I was able to lay it out correctly.
+Now, I need to start working on the JS portion.

 **2/21/2023** - After practicing with JavaScript for the first time, many of the structure is similar to C++ with minor differences as follows:
 ```javascript
 let a = x; //(1) This sets a variable, like 'int varName = val;'